 We got into their car and went for a drive, Connie and Dave pointing out sections of roadside verge that are now covered in seedlings, thanks to them.
 They soon pulled over by a section of rainforest and at first I wasn’t sure why we’d stopped.
 A wall of lush green foliage greeted me through the car window: tree ferns, fan palms, beach pandanus and lawyer vines mingled amongst the trunks of the taller trees.
 I climbed out and found a place to slip inside, walking under the canopy on a layer of leaf litter and navigating my way around vines and ferns.
 I was in a piece of established rainforest, one of the subdivided blocks that hadn’t been cleared.

 We drove on and eventually pulled over at the entrance to a service road.
-50km of roads were constructed to service the 1980s subdivision, but with the buyback of many of the land blocks, many of these service roads have become redundant — yet the council is still having to maintain them.
+50km of these roads were constructed to service the 1980s subdivision, but with the buyback of many of the land blocks, many of these service roads had become redundant — yet the council was still having to maintain them.

 Walking in, the service road quickly split at a T-junction, one direction a cleared corridor through the rainforest, the other direction filled with closely spaced young trees.
-Connie and Dave explained that this was the first service road that the council hired them to revegetate, back in November last year, and already the trees have reached between knee and shoulder height.
-The replanted section has been roped off and proudly displays a sign bearing the Dainteer Life logo.
+Connie and Dave explained that this was the first service road that the council approved them to revegetate, back in November last year, and already the trees had reached between knee and shoulder height.
+The replanted section was roped off and proudly displayed a sign bearing the Daintree Life logo.